Frequently Asked Questions

 How do I obtain my lab results?

-Results of lab work and other tests will be provided via phone ormail as soon as results are available and the doctors have reviewed them.
-If you have not received your results within 2 weeks of lab draw, please call our office.
+Results of lab work and other tests will be provide via phone or mail as soon as results are available and the providr has reveiwed them.
+Results can also be viewed on the Patient Portal after the office has talked to yo about the results if you are web enabled.
+If you have not reveived your lab results in 2 weeks of lab draw, please call our office.

 What are the office hours and how do I obtain an appointment?